tailscale/terraform-provider-tailscale/docs/resources/dns_split_nameservers.md

 ### Required

 - `domain` (String) Domain to configure split DNS for.
 Requests for this domain will be resolved using the provided nameservers.
+Changing this will force the resource to be recreated.
 - `nameservers` (Set of String) Devices on your network will use these nameservers to resolve DNS names.
 IPv4 or IPv6 addresses are accepted.

 ### Read-Only